opendaylight/docs/docs/release-process/managed-release.rst

 * Self-Managed Project: A project not taking part in the Managed Release Process.
-* Simultaneous Release: Event wherein all Snapshot Integrated Project versions are rewriten to release versions and release artifacts are produced.
+* Simultaneous Release: Event wherein all Snapshot Integrated Project versions are rewritten to release versions and release artifacts are produced.
 * Snapshot Integrated Project: Project that integrates with OpenDaylight projects using snapshot version numbers.
 These projects release together in the Simultaneous Release.